UAE: Illegal expats must show work permit to continue residing in country, says top official

 “The work permit serves as verification that the applicant has a lawful job in the UAE, which is an important factor in allowing them to stay,” Al Marri added.
 “Our goal is to ensure that the process is smooth and that individuals can legally continue their lives in the UAE.”

-Overstaying expats seeking to take advantage of the amnesty program are encouraged to gather all necessary documentation, including the work permit, before approaching respective centres to regularise their status.
+Overstaying expats seeking to take advantage of the amnesty programme are encouraged to gather all necessary documentation, including the work permit, before approaching respective centres to regularise their status.
+This will help prevent delays in the process.

 “We encourage all those who are eligible to take advantage of this amnesty program.
 Our goal is to provide a pathway for people to stay in the UAE legally, and we are here to support them in this process,” he added.

-The amnesty program, that aims to rectify illegal residents' status without facing fines, ban, or legal action, has already seen thousands of them applying for regularisation.
+The amnesty programme, that aims to rectify illegal residents' status without facing fines, ban, or legal action, has already seen thousands of them applying for regularisation.

-Officials have urged all overstaying expats to ensure they have the necessary documents before approaching GDRFA centres to avoid delays in their application process.

 ALSO READ: